Could you be underestimating the importance of building rapport in coaching? Here’s why it is extremely important; and why it is not to be overlooked:

 This reveals the importance of building rapport in coaching – and maintaining it throughout your session.
 Without it, the process of change can be much slower and stodgier than it needs to be.

-If you’re interested in learning more, please CLICK HERE to sign up for my FREE 30 Minute Webinar – The Art Of Rapport – this coming Tuesday, July 23rd at 9 am PST.
+If you’re interested in learning more, please CLICK HERE to watch the replay of a FREE 30 Minute Webinar – The Art Of Rapport.

 A recording will be available, so be sure to sign up even if you can’t attend.
 And I’ll be including a free download – Tips For Creating Rapport.